ffrankies/RNN-Research-Journal/README.md

     from the same raw data.
 Stories dataset contains 10069 stories.
 *   Both paragraphs and stories appear to function properly.

+### Mar 07 2017

+*   Used the Vanilla-RNN to test loading a previously pickled model.
+Test failed for two reasons, as far as I can tell:
+    *   First, pickling in python2 and python3 apparently works differently, so files pickled in python2 cannot be easily unpickled in python3, and vice-versa.
+    *   Second, the pickled object was not a theano.shared variable, but rather a CudaNdarray.
+*   Worked on getting loading and saving of models to work properly.

+### Mar 08 2017

+*   Tested loading and saving of models by training a test GRU RNN for 10 epochs on the test dataset, and then loading the model and generating sentences with it, using python3.
+*   Loading/saving appears to be in working order.
+*   Added functionality for producing paragraphs and stories with the GRU RNN.
+*   Adding saving of a plot of loss against epoch/iteration on the GRU RNN.
+*   Started a 20-epoch python3 test on the GRU RNN to see how it fares when producing stories from the stories.pkl dataset.

 ---

 <a name="resources"/>